This post may contain affiliate links. Please see our disclosure policy.

 - Brush with the remaining beaten egg and bake for around 20-25 minutes – or until the pastry is puffed up, golden and crisp.

-- Leave to stand for 5 minutes before slicing and serving with seasonal vegetables and potatoes, if wished.
+- Leave to stand for 5 minutes before slicing.

 Notes